awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

 # Assign tasks to a maintenance window \(console\)<a name="sysman-maintenance-assign-tasks"></a>

 In this procedure, you add a task to a maintenance window\.
-Tasks are the actions performed on a resource during a maintenance window execution\.
+Tasks are the actions performed on a resource when a maintenance window\.

 The following four types of tasks can be added to a maintenance window:
 + AWS Systems Manager Run Command commands